jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - It maintains a sub-list of entry-points for building text-fragments.
 - Transformers register and can be added as entry-points.
 - Transformers can unregister and be removed from the available transformers and entry-points list.
-# MarkdownCode > services > transformers > compress service
-The compress service shortens text fragments and can be used for testing and other processes.
-It is a subclass of the transformer-base service.
-The constructor parameters are name and dependencies.
-During startup, an instance of the compress service is created and registered.
-The build-message function takes a text fragment as input and returns a JSON array called result with system and user roles.
-It also returns the text fragment key.
-# MarkdownCode > services > build service
-The build service handles all text fragments in the project service using transformers to generate conversions.
-To build the project, the service requests each transformer to asynchronously render its result for each text fragment in the project service's data list.
 # MarkdownCode > components > body > outline
 - The outline component is on the left side and displays a tree structure of headings in the active project.
 - Project data is retrieved from the project service and converted into a tree structure using 'convertToTreeData' when the component is loaded or when a new project is loaded.